sledesm/simmut/README.md

 ```
 const m=simmut.instance();

 m.set('a.b.c',{'foo':'bar'});
-const first=m.get('a');
+const first=m.get('a'); // first -> {a:{b:c:{foo:'bar'}}}
+first.a=8; // error!.
+Object is frozen

 m.set('a.h.j',{'foo2':'bar2'});
 const second=m.get('a');

-first===second --> false
+first===second --> false (every mutation creates a new model)
-first.b===second.b --> true
+first.b===second.b --> true (but unchanged objects are not recreated)
 ```

 Idea:

 Redux and other systems try to use javascript for functional programming, but the issue is that javascript does not support immutability out of the box.
-Some libraries like immutable try to create "wrappers" around data so that it becomes immutable.

-The idea of `simmut` is that you have a sealed model and two functions: get & set.
-Internally, information is stored as a regular javascript object, but whenever you set a value in a path, the full branch it belongs to are new objects, and untouched parts are left the same (thus allowing to have cached selectors based on references)

-Composing models can be done by passing a modified `set` & `get` function around so that a prefix is appended (to create model slices).
+Some libraries like immutable extend the language by creating new data types instead of using plain javascript objects.
+That adds an important overhead, both to performance and to usage, as objects need to be transformed back and forth from Immutable types to normal javascript objects.

+Other systems, like redux, leave up to the programmer the creation of immutable structures, but it is very common to make mistakes and accidentally write where we should not.
+Another problem is that because we need to have an extensible paradigm, we need to create actions and reducers and combine the reducers so that a new structure is created every time, needing a lot of boilerplate code.

+The idea of `simmut` is that we replace a model by a model adapter.
+In order to mutate the model, you need the adapter, but you can get a reference to the model anytime and use it as a plain javascript object (with the advantage that it will be a frozen object that you cannot change even if you want to).

+The general problem with model adapters, is that they are hard to compose.
+We cannot normally create libraries that work on a "slice" of our model (store in redux terms).
+Redux forces you to use reducers which will return a new copy of the model every time.

+Simmut solves the composition problem in a different way.
+Instead of passing around the model/store/state, we pass proxied adapters.
+Therefore, selectors, containers and readonly parts of our application can use standard javascript objects (frozen), and object mutators use proxied model adapters.

 Example of composing a model